rabibsust/todo-app/README.md

 # todo-app
 This app is created in Vue.js.
-Only for practice Vue JS
+Only for practice Vue JS.
+Vue.JS is simple lightweight Javascript framework.
 # Installation
 - Clone the repository using git clone https://github.com/rabibsust/todo-app.git
 # Check if npm and node are installed using